Legal Billing Software: The 18 Best Options in 2025

 Invoice Creation and Sharing

-Most platforms offer some functionality to generate invoices, but this process, too, can vary in sophistication.
+Most platforms offer some functionality to generate legal invoices, but this process, too, can vary in sophistication.

 Ask if there are options for applying discounts or interest and if you can set up automated reminders.